-- Single Image or Video Ads: Full-screen ads that appear in-between Stories.
+- Single Image or Video Ads: These are full-screen ads that display in between stories.

-- Collection Ads: These appear in Stories, and showcase a series of products, giving users the ability to tap, browse, and buy.
+- Collection Ads: These are also full-screen ads that display in between stories however, showcase a series of products, giving users the ability to tap, browse, and shop.
 The example from Adidas featured below shows how enticing this feature can be.
 Users can simply click through the carousel to be guided to the website to shop on the Adidas website.

 Rob Seidu, senior director, media activation, Europe, at Adidas, said that within weeks of a test in the UK, Germany, France and the Netherlands, the brand saw 52% growth in return on advertising spend and it has since grown its investment in this service. – Campaign Live

-- Story Ads: A series of 3-20 snaps that live alongside popular content tailored to user preferences in the Discover section.
+- Story Ads: An arrangement of snaps (3-20) placed alongside popular content, tailored to user preferences in the discover section.

-- AR Lenses: Allows advertisers to create interactive moments with augmented reality experiences that users can play with and send to friends.
+- AR Lenses: Allow advertisers the ability to create interactive moments using augmented reality experiences that users can enjoy and share with friends on the platform.
 They can augment the user’s face or the world around them.

-- Filter Ads: Overlays that can be applied over Snaps, allowing advertisers to take part in users conversations.
+- Filter Ads: Overlays that are applied to Snaps already taken, allowing advertisers the ability to take part in user conversations.

-- 6 Second Commercials: Found within Snapchat’s curated content, commercials are video ads that are non-skippable for the first six seconds and help drive brand awareness.
+- 6 Second Commercials: Identified within Snapchat’s curated content section, commercials are video ads that are non-skippable for the first six seconds and help drive brand awareness.

 How To Setup Snapchat Ads